jacob-willden/video-ad-replacer/README.md

 3. Click "Load Temporary Add-on"

-4. Select the "manifest.json" file inside the "video-ad-replacer" folder
+4. Inside the "video-ad-replacer" folder, select the "manifest.json" file inside either the "video-ad-replacer-manifest-v3" folder or the "video-ad-replacer-manifest-v2" folder

+The folder you select will depend on your browser and browser version.
+If it supports manifest version 3, select the folder that ends in "manifest-v3".
+Otherwise, select the folder that ends in "manifest-v2".

-(For Firefox Testing: Since Firefox can only install unsigned extensions as temporary add-ons, you will need to reload the extension each time you restart the browser.)
+For Firefox Testing: Since Firefox can only install unsigned extensions as temporary add-ons, you will need to reload the extension each time you restart the browser.

 ### Safari (for testing purposes)